citrusvanilla/tinyflux/docs/source/measurements.rst

 >>> m.remove_all()

-Finally, you can get a list with the names of all measurements in your database:
+To get a list with the names of all measurements in the database:

 >>> db.get_measurements()
 ["my_measurement"]